damominer/damominer/Readme.md

 ## CMD Option

-GPU miner,it is only support Nvidia card now !
+GPU miner,it supports Nvidia card ,and supports AMD graphics on RVN coin only.

  Options :